Rent and service charge review

 This is also the case if your tenancy started before 2010 but you agreed to changes to your tenancy agreement in 2010.

 Having a variable service charge means that if we estimate your service charge incorrectly we will correct this in the following year’s service charge.
-For example, if we estimated it would cost £220 to cut the grassed area at your scheme and it only cost us £200, the £20 overcharged would be refunded through the following year’s service charge.
+For example, if the cost of the service was £200 but our original estimate was £220, the £20 overcharged would be refunded through the following year’s service charge.
 The same would apply where we have undercharged for a service in any particular year.

 Fixed service charge

 If you have an older tenancy agreement or licence and did not agree to the changes, then you will be paying a fixed service charge.
-This means where we have overestimated charges in one particular year, we will not be able to refund the amount through your following year’s service charge.
+This means where we have overestimated charges in one particular year, we won’t refund the amount in the next year’s service charge.
+If you would like to change this please contact us to sign a variation to move you to a variable arrangement.

-This is to cover the cost of your Caretaker or Scheme Manager.
+This is to cover the cost of staff connected directly to your services, for example a scheme manager.

-This charge covers the cost of removing any fly tipped items or one off cleaning.
+This charge covers the cost of removing any fly-tipped items or one-off cleaning.
+As this is quite difficult to predict we will use actual costs, averaged over three years.

-The council are not responsible for clearing any items fly tipped in areas where the land has been adopted by Aldwyck Housing Group.
+The council isn’t responsible for clearing any items fly-tipped in areas where the land has been adopted by us.

 This charge does not cover the cleaning of wheelie bins.